telerik/reporting-docs/knowledge-base/only-invariant-culture-is-supported-in-globalization-invariant-mode-error.md

 - For newer versions:

 	`Unable to get report parameters.
 An error has occurred.
-Only the invariant culture is supported in globalization-invariant mode.
+Only the invariant culture is supported in the globalization-invariant mode.
 See https://aka.ms/GlobalizationInvariantMode for more information.
 (Parameter 'culture') 1033 (0x0409) is an invalid culture identifier.`

 ## Cause